HL7/fhir/guides/daf2/pages/_includes/daf-core-medicationorder-intro.md

-This profile sets minimum expectations for use of the [Type] resource to record [content] associated with a patient within the DAF FHIR IG.
+Both the MedicationOrder and [MedicationStatement] resources can be used to record a patient's medication.
+For more information about the context for their usages, refer to the medication domains's [boundaries section].
+This profile sets minimum expectations for use of the MedicationOrder resource to record, search and fetch medications associated with a patient within the DAF FHIR IG.
 It identifies which core elements, extensions, vocabularies and value sets must be Supported by clients and servers.
 For the definition of Supported please refer to DAF FHIR IG.
 The data elements identified by the profile are based on ONC 2015 Edition Common Clinical Data Set(CCDS).

 ##### Mandatory Data Elements and Terminology